Human-centered business design for the AI era

 Structured across multiple days to allow for divergent thinking, synthesis, and genuine decision-making — not just alignment theater.
 Each day builds on the last.

-San Francisco as mirror
+San Francisco by design

 Culture, not just content